<< Yesterday

 2006 With one home game left on the schedule, the Dodgers break their single-season attendance record established in 1982 as the team sells 3,708,723 tickets to its games played in Chavez Ravine.
 The actual turnstile count set the previous record of 3,608,881, the method formerly used by the National League to count fans.

-2006 At Camden Yards, Orioles outfielder Jay Gibbons hits a foul ball straight back over the screen that hits a fan in the rib cage.
-The injured patron is the batter's wife, Laura. `
+2006 At Camden Yards, Orioles outfielder Jay Gibbons hits a foul ball straight back over the screen, hitting a fan in the rib cage.
+The injured patron is the batter's wife, Laura.

 2007 At Petco Park, the Rockies beat the Padres, 7-3, for their 84th win of the season to break a club record.
 Jeff Francis, who gives up seven hits and two runs in his eight innings of work, ties Kevin Ritz (1996) and Pedro Astacio (1999) for club victories and establishes a new franchise mark for left-handers, winning his 17th game of the campaign.